Fisheries Research and Development Corporation: Business model

 At its inception in 1992, the corporation's major focus was on research concerning the management of commercial wild-catch fisheries and, to a lesser extent, aquaculture.
 Since then, the scope has widened greatly to encompass economic, environmental and social aspects of the entire fishing and aquaculture commercial, recreational and indigenous sectors – that is, the recreational and indigenous customary sectors in addition to the commercial wild-catch and aquaculture sectors.
 The corporation's strategic investments in research, development and extension activities benefit all its stakeholders (listed below).
 However, the FRDC is unique among the corporations in balancing its investment between natural resource management and industry productivity and development.
 Therefore, a significant proportion of funding is directed at research that has a public good benefit.

-In fulfilling its role of planning, investing in and managing fisheries research, development and extension (RD&E) activities in Australia, the FRDC provides leadership and coordination of the monitoring, evaluating and reporting on RD&E activities and facilitates the dissemination, extension and commercialisation of research results to end-users.
-The FRDC achieves this through coordinating investment by government and industry, and involving stakeholders to set and address RD&E priorities.
-The FRDC also monitors and evaluates the adoption of RD&E outputs to inform future decisions.

 Governance

 Formed as a statutory corporation on 2 July 1991 under the provisions of the Primary Industries and Research and Development Act 1989 (the PIRD Act), the FRDC is responsible to the Minister for Agriculture, Drought and Emergency Management (Australia).

 A Chairman and a board of directors govern the FRDC; the executive director leads the corporation's business activities on a day-to-day basis.
 The board oversees corporate governance, sets strategic direction and monitors the ongoing performance of the corporation and the executive director.

 The Board's authority to govern the FRDC is granted under the PIRD Act.
 The direction and control of the FRDC, including its business and affairs, is vested in the Board as a whole.
 The objectives of the Board are to add value by ensuring that appropriate governance is in place by: